jswaff/chess4j/README.md

 chess4j is a chess program written using Java technologies.
 It is not meant to be super competitive, but just a test bed of sorts for various interests.
 Those interests include experimenting with different JVM based languages, parallel and distributed computing, and machine learning.

-You can read more about chess4j at http://www.jamesswafford.com/chess4j/ .

 ## Installing

 To play chess4j, you'll need a Java 11 or later JRE and Winboard or Xboard.